monkstone/monkstone.github.com/_posts/2016-04-20-hype_advanced.md

 {% endhighlight %}

-Which in vanilla processing Joshua Davis implements this way:-
+Which in vanilla processing Joshua Davis implements using an anonymous class:-

 {% highlight java %}